Research isn’t only about doing your own science… I try to contribute to the academic community in different ways:

 Since 2017, I am an editor of Ornis Svecica, a scientific ornithological journal.
 In 2019 I became the managing editor and undertook a major overhaul of the publishing.

-I have reviewed manuscripts for Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Ecology & Evolution, Journal of Avian Biology, Ibis, Zoology, Diversity and Distributions, Bird Conservation International, Zoological Journal of the Linnean Society, Wellcome Open Research, Diversity, Frontiers in Zoology, Zoological Journal of the Linnean Society, Ornis Svecica, and Ornis Fennica.
+I have reviewed manuscripts for Molecular Biology and Evolution, Molecular Ecology, Evolutionary Applications, Royal Society Open Science, Molecular Phylogenetics and Evolution, PeerJ, Ecology & Evolution, Journal of Avian Biology, Ibis, Zoology, Bird Conservation International, Zoological Journal of the Linnean Society, Wellcome Open Research, Diversity, Frontiers in Zoology, Zoological Journal of the Linnean Society, Ardea, Ornis Svecica, and Ornis Fennica.
 Since 2018, I use Publons, to keep a record of my reviewer assignments.
 Have a look!

 I believe that the peer review process is at the core of keeping science sane and pushing for higher quality.
 Review assignments are therefore something that I take seriously, and I usually spend a considerable effort if I agree to write a review.
 In light of that, I take pride in having received the below testimonials (at Publons) from journal editors.